odoo/odoo/addons/web/doc/async.rst

-A second useful composition is starting an asynchronous operation as the result of an other asynchronous operation, and wanting the result of both: :js:func:`Deferred.then` returns the deferred on which it was called, so handle e.g. OpenERP's search/read sequence with this would require something along the lines of:
+A second useful composition is starting an asynchronous operation as the result of an other asynchronous operation, and wanting the result of both: with the tools described so far, handling e.g. OpenERP's search/read sequence with this would require something along the lines
+of:

 .. code-block:: javascript